kj121497/ProjectOverview/README.md

 #### Heuristic Evaluation

-I chose to focus on one popular social media platform, Instagram (available to download here), to conduct a heuristic evaluation based on Jakob Nielsen’s “10 Usability Heuristics for User Interface Design” and gain insight into what issues need to be resolved. [read more...](https://github.com/kj121497/kj)
+I chose to focus on one popular social media platform, Instagram (available to download [here](https://apps.apple.com/bn/app/instagram/id389801252) on mobile), to conduct a heuristic evaluation based on Jakob Nielsen’s “10 Usability Heuristics for User Interface Design” and gain insight into what issues need to be resolved. [read more...](https://github.com/kj121497/kj)

 ###### Instgram
 <img src="IMG_6369.PNG" width="250"> <img src="IMG_6368.PNG" width="250"> <img src="IMG_6367.PNG" width="250">